 The sacrament of Baptism is the foundation of the Christian life, cleansing those who receive it from original and personal sin, making them adopted children of God and members of Christ’s body, the Church.
 Parents looking to have their child Baptized at St. John Vianney should fill out the Baptismal Registration Form which may be accessed here, and then email the completed form to Fr.
 Gilbaugh at email@example.com, after which he will contact you.
-Adults who have not been baptized may prepare to enter the Church through our RCIA program.
+Adults who have not been baptized may prepare to enter the Church through our OCIA program.

 The sacrament of Reconciliation reveals God’s desire for every person to be reconciled to Him and live in communion with Him.
 Confessions are heard from 3-4:30pm on Saturdays or by appointment.

 Preparation for a child’s First Reconciliation takes place in second grade during Religious Education.
 All Religious Education classes start in early September and a child’s first Reconciliation will take place towards the end of the year as we approach Easter.

 The Eucharist is the mystery in which Christ’s sacrifice on the cross is perpetuated.
 It is the source and summit of the Christian life.
 Adoration of the Blessed Sacrament is a grace-filled devotion offered at St. John Vianney’s beginning Sunday after the late morning Mass and concluding just prior to noon Mass on Monday.
 It is also offered on Tuesday evenings from 7-9pm.

 Preparation for a child’s First Holy Communion takes place in second grade during Religious Education.
 It begins in early September and culminates with a First Communion Mass for these children around Easter.